What is a stye?

-- A small bump on the inside or outside of the eyelid (looks a bit like a spot)
+- A small bump on the inside or outside of the eyelid (it may look a bit like a spot)

-- Feels painful or tender, particularly when you blink
+- A feeling of pain or tenderness, particularly when you blink

 What causes a stye?

 Our eyelids have lots of little glands that help to keep the eye moist.
-Sometimes bacteria normally found on the skin (staphylococcus) can find its way into one of these glands, causing an infection.
+Sometimes bacteria normally found on the skin (usually staphylococcus) can find its way into one of these glands, causing an infection.
 A stye could also be caused by an infected eyelash follicle.

 After a couple of weeks, a stye will usually go away on its own.
 But there are a few things you can do to help it on its way, and ease some of your symptoms.

-- If the pain is bothering you, take some paracetamol or ibuprofen as directed.
+- If the pain is bothering you, you may want to take some paracetamol or ibuprofen as directed.